pydicom/pydicom/dev/_sources/whatsnew/v.0.9.4.rst.txt

    * there is a *backwards incompatible* change made to storage of file_meta info.
 See item below.
-   * pydicom 0.9.4 requires python 2.4 or higher (pydicom 0.9.3 can run under
+   * pydicom 0.9.4 requires Python 2.4 or higher (pydicom 0.9.3 can run under
-     python 2.3)
+     Python 2.3)

 Major changes/additions in this version .......................................